-As a result of these changes, in AC 2020-21, the target was met.
-100% of the students in scored greater than an average of 2 on their observation rubrics in residency II.
+Analysis: In AC 2020-2021 the target was met with 100% of the students in scored greater than an average of 2 on their observation rubrics in residency II.
 The average score for 2020-2021 was 2.75 on lesson observations.
+The areas where candidates missed points fell into these categories: differentiating instruction and learning tasks appropriate to the needs of learners with learning and managing student behavior.

-Even though the number of students scoring at target decreased in the last two years, the results of 2020-2021 are evidence of improvement in the desired direction of the SLO in the 2020-2021 year with the mean score rising to a 2.75.
+In AC 2021-2022, the mean score rose to 2.805 from 2.75 in AC 2020-2021.
+Students exhibited more strengths in developing and implementing standards-aligned lessons.
 An increase in this year's observation average is evidence that supporting student learning through the use of videos and more detailed explanations in course work was a success.
 Faculty provide learner support via videos, more detailed explanations, and specific course content in the areas where candidates missed points which were the same areas (Demonstrating Knowledge of Resources and Managing Student Behavior) as in the previous iteration.
-The results continue to provide evidence of student growth because program faculty has focused on instructional planning, curriculum and assessment.
+The results continue to provide evidence of student growth because the program faculty has focused on instructional planning, curriculum, and assessment.
 Because the assessment and rubric are tied to InTASC standards, state standards, and Louisiana teacher competencies, candidates' artifacts demonstrated student learning via mastery of state and content standards.